Bios-Marcel/gostream/README.md

 In the future, a look at [genny](https://github.com/cheekybits/genny) might be worth considering.

-Or I might just implement streams for all the primitive datatypes and for `interface`.
+I might just implement streams for all the primitive datatypes and for `interface`.
 Anyhow, this project is first of all just something I do for fun, so don't expect it to have proper support and such.